 Go Old School at Homewood Ski Resort

 Don’t let that deter you, because we have many praises for Homewood.
 The price is about half the cost of the other resorts, making Homewood a great option if you are looking to save money on a ski trip.
-These prices may go up, as the resort has plans for a village and other improvements so expect construction in the upcoming years.
+Get the best deal by purchasing online in advance.
+You can save up to 55% off the window rate!

 Homewood ski resort caters to first-time skiers, with a magic carpet (a conveyor belt) and a surface lift in a dedicated area for beginners like Leap.
 The rest of the mountain is geared toward intermediate and advanced skiers.
 Strong skiers may want to take advantage of the Snowcat Adventures, which offers guided access to more than 750 acres of steep runs, intermediate-level glades and powder bowls located above the rest of the resort.
 On a powder day, that is the place to be.
 People who are beyond their first lesson but still preferring green runs might hop over to the other resorts to gain some confidence and skills before returning to Homewood.

-Homewood ski resort does not currently have on-mountain lodging, but that may come soon as construction begins.
+Homewood ski resort does not currently have on-mountain lodging.
 A complimentary shuttle service runs from Homewood to anywhere on the West Shore.

 Other North Lake Tahoe Ski Resorts for Families